Mills House No. 1: Description

-Mills House No. 1 is one of two survivors of three men's hotels built by banker Darius Ogden Mills in New York City.
+Mills House No. 1 is one of two survivors of three men's hotels built by banker Darius Ogden Mills in New York City (the other being Mills House No. 3).
 It originally contained 1,554 tiny rooms (7 and a half by 6 feet or 5 by 8 feet) that rented at the affordable rate of 20 cents a night, with meals costing 15 cents, The rooms contained only a bed with a mattress and two pillows, one stuffed with hair, the other with feathers, a chair and a clothes rack, and their walls stopped about a foot short of the ceiling.
 There were four toilets and six washbasins on each floor (for 162 rooms) and bathrooms on the ground floor.

 The building extends along Bleecker Street from Sullivan to Thompson streets, occupying four city lots.
 It was constructed on the site of a row of formerly fashionable houses called Depauw Row, which had become tenements.
 It cost $1.25 million to build and has eleven stories; two 100 ft air shafts or light wells, 50 ft square, capped by skylights, enabled each room to have a window and correspond to the provisions of the 1879 Tenement House Law known as the "Old Law"; the architect, Ernest Flagg, was an advocate for housing reform who had urged these requirements.
 The layout of the building may have been inspired by the layout of The Dakota (1884), or by apartment buildings he had seen in Paris.